This page provides instructions for identifying and responding to toxic combinations by using cases and findings.

 Close a case by remediating a toxic combination

-After you remediate one or more of the security issues that make up a toxic combination, so that it no longer exposes any high-value resources, Risk Engine closes the toxic combination case automatically during the next attack path simulation, which runs every six hours, approximately.
+After you remediate one or more of the security issues that make up a toxic combination, so that it no longer exposes any resources in your high-value resource set, Risk Engine closes the toxic combination case automatically during the next attack path simulation, which runs every six hours, approximately.

-To remediate a toxic combination, follow the guidance provided in the toxic combination case under Next steps.
+To remediate a toxic combination, follow the guidance provided in the toxic combination case in Next steps.

 For more information, see How to remediate a toxic combination.